great-expectations/great_expectations/CONTRIBUTING_CODE.md

 To skip all local backend tests (except pandas), run `pytest --no-sqlalchemy`.

 Testing can generate warning messages.
 These warnings are often caused by dependencies such as pandas or SQLAlchemy.
 Run `pytest --no-sqlalchemy --disable-pytest-warnings` to suppress these warnings.

+### Marking tests

+All tests in Great Expectations is required to be marked with one marker from the list `REQUIRED_MARKERS` defined in [tests/conftest.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/conftest.py).
+One can run test that verifies each test is marked by running `invoke marker-coverage` if [invoke](https://pypi.org/project/invoke/) is installed or by running `pytest --verify-marker-coverage-and-exit`.
+If the test fails, the list of unmarked tests and the required markers will be outputted.

 ### BigQuery testing